tvergilio/local-government-pulse/README.md

 ### Redis Data Structures:

 *   **Sorted Set: `trending-topics`**
-    *   Stores the themes, sorted by their mention counts in descending order.
+    *   Stores the themes, sorted by relevance in descending order.
-    *   The scores in this sorted set represent the frequency of mentions for each theme.
+    *   The scores in this sorted set represent the relevance of each theme (currently implemented as total mention count).

 *   **Hash: `sentiment-averages`**
     *   Stores the cumulative sentiment scores and mention counts for each theme.